 How to upload a video to Shutterstock Contributor?

 You can upload videos the same way you upload your photos.
 From the homepage, Shutterstock Contributor, choose Upload content and then upload your video.
 Alternatively, Shutterstock encourages uploading via an FTPS.

 The best way to sell photography on Shutterstock is via the Shutterstock Contributor program.
 It allows you to upload your best photos and get paid every time someone downloads them.

 Contributor programs are nowhere as profitable as they used to be ten years ago or more.
+But the Shutterstock contributor program persists as the most profitable for most photographers.
 There are several reasons for that:

-- Stock photo agencies have slashed the earnings to the bare minimum.
+- Stock photo agencies have slashed their earnings to the bare minimum.